 Prerequisites

-- Access token – Get this from the Authenticate step
+Before sending the request, make sure you have:- Access token β Get this from the Authenticate step

-- Task ID – Returned when you Retrieve tasks
+- Task ID β Returned when you Retrieve tasks

-- (Optional) Instance ID – Needed in some journey configurations
+- (Optional) Instance ID β Needed in some journey configurations

 Retrieve task schema (API request)

-endpoint.
+Send aPOST request to the /journey/task/schema endpoint.
 Your request should be in this format:

-in the request body as well:
+instanceId in the request body as well:

 How to use the schema

-- The data types (e.g., string, array, object)
+- The data types, for example, string, array, or object

 - Which fields are required